thecodejuicer/katacoda-scenarios/introToProgramming/step2.md

 <pre class="file">
 System.out.println("Hello, World!");
 </pre>
-`"Hello, World!"` is a &quot;String Literal.&quot; What we would normally call a &quot;sentence&quot; in our vocabulary, is called a &quot;string&quot; in programmer speak.
+`"Hello, World!"` is a &quot;String Literal.&quot;
+What we would normally call a &quot;sentence&quot; in our vocabulary, is called a &quot;string&quot; in programmer speak.
 Why?
-Someone though themselves clever I suppose.
+Someone thought themselves clever I suppose.
 It is one or more &quot;characters&quot; strung together.

 And in this case, it is a literal value.
 It is what it is.
 It cannot be anything other than &quot;Hello, World!&quot;

-Hey, what a great segue into discussing variables!
+Hey, what a great time to discuss variables!
 Go on, click the `Continue` button.